Haffshah/automate_localization/README.md

 pip install deep-translator colorama
 ---------------------------------------------------------------------

-Here’s a **GitHub README.md** version for your language translation automation project using `deep-translator`.
-It includes installation steps, usage instructions, images, and guidance.

----

 # 🌍 Language Translation Automation using Python

 This project demonstrates how to **automate translation** of an English `.json` file (typically used for localization in Flutter apps) into multiple languages using Python and the [`deep-translator`](https://github.com/nidhaloff/deep-translator) package.